s-a-63/password_analyzer_generator/README.md

-# 🔐 Password Toolkit: Strength Analyzer + Wordlist Generator
+# Password Toolkit: Strength Analyzer + Wordlist Generator

+## Overview

+Weak passwords remain one of the most common causes of account compromise and credential-based attacks.
+This project combines password strength evaluation and custom wordlist generation into a single GUI-based toolkit for security awareness, password analysis, and controlled security testing.

+The toolkit uses the zxcvbn password estimation library to analyze password strength and generates customized wordlists using common password mutation techniques such as leetspeak substitutions, case variations, and numeric patterns.

 A complete Python GUI application combining: